-The ICP-MS method was used to study the uranium and other chemical elements distribution in the marine sediments.
-Unfortunately, it was not possible to measure the uranium and other chemical elements concentartions in the Black Sea sediments due to covid restrictions.
+The ICP-MS method was used to study the uranium and other chemical elements distributed in marine sediments.
+Unfortunately, it was not possible to measure the uranium and other chemical elements concentrations in the Black Sea sediments due to covid restrictions.

 The uranium concentrations in the bottom sediments measured by ICP-MS for stations 1 and 2 are shown in Table 15 and Table 16.
 For station 2, the concentrations of Cd, Co, Cr, Fe, Ni, Pb, Th, U, and V in the bottom sediments were also measured and shown in Table 16.
 The uranium concentrations and other chemical elements in the bottom sediments measured by ICP-MS for stations 3 and 4 of the Laptev Sea; stations 5 and 6 of the East-Siberian Sea are shown in Table 17 and Table 18.
-The uranium distribution in the Black Sea sediments is presented in the Table 19 according to the deep sea drilling results [Neprochnov, 1980].
+19. The uranium and thorium concentration (ppm), the ratio Th/U in the Black Sea bottom sediments from station Deep Well is shown in Table 19.